 Work with other content blocks

 Gallery Pages support limited amounts of text.
-Gallery Blocks can be used on Regular Pages with any combination of other blocks.
+Gallery Blocks can be used on Layout Pages with any combination of other blocks.
 Gallery Blocks are ideal for pages where you want to include a mix of galleries and text.
 For more on Content Blocks, visit What are blocks?